 3. Uber for Business Sales Deck Example: 3 Point Rule

-Global taxi-hailing service Uber has a professional looking sales deck with big, bolder images and underlying text.
-Uber starts with their features and goes on to discuss frequently asked questions about safety, policy control, and management in their sales deck.
+Global taxi-hailing service Uber has a professional-looking sales deck with big, bolder images and underlying text.
+Uber starts with its features and goes on to discuss frequently asked questions about safety, policy control, and management in its sales deck.

 Ending sales decks and presentations with customer quotes is a powerful way to leave a lasting impression.
 You help them visualize how your product/service can help them too!

 4. Reddit Ad Sales Deck Example: Show Off Your Brand Identity

 One of the largest social networking sites, Reddit, starts its sales deck with an image of a cat riding a unicorn.
 By sharing something visually unexpected, you likely leave your audience with a lasting impact.

 Throughout the deck, Reddit focuses on maintaining it’s brand identity.
 This sales deck example engages the audience and is not afraid to throw in memes and other pop-culture images to get their message across.
 Of course, this plays right into the community that Reddit has helped create.
 Reddit tries to stand out from boring sales pitches and aims for the “x” factor.